Differentiable Weightless Controllers: Learning Logic Circuits for Continuous Control: Background

 \subsection{Differentiable Weightless Neural Networks}

-Weightless networks~\cite{aleksander1983emergent,ludermir1994weightless} rely on table lookups instead of arithmetic (specifically matrix multiplications): each neuron is a lookup table (LUT) with $k$ binary inputs and a single-bit output.
+Weightless networks~\cite{aleksander1984wisard,ludermir1994weightless} rely on table lookups instead of arithmetic operations (specifically, matrix multiplications): each neuron is a lookup table (LUT) with $k$ binary inputs and a single-bit output.
 Because each LUT input is connected to precisely one of the preceding layer outputs, this structure results in a sparsely connected computation graph.
 Signals remain binary throughout the network, enabling multiplication-free inference that maps directly to LUTs available on FPGAs.
-For the special case of $k=2$ (two binary inputs per neuron), one recovers the case of logic-gate networks~\citep{petersen2022deep}.
+For the special case of $k=2$ (two binary inputs per neuron), one recovers \emph{logic-gate networks} of \citet{petersen2022deep}.

 Although traditional weightless networks were hard to train due to their discrete, non-differentiable structure, recently~\citet{bacellar2024differentiable} introduced a way to construct efficient surrogate gradients and a learnable interconnect, calling the resulting networks \emph{Differentiable Weightless Networks} (DWNs).
 Below, we summarize the DWN forward and training mechanisms.